Table of Contents

 compiler allows this declaration.
 But the shadowing appears when the

-function is executed: the global variable number
+function is executed: the global variable number cannot be

 accessed because the name refers to the variable local to the